LiechtensteinOfficial Name: Principality of Liechtenstein

 Entry, Exit & Visa Requirements

-Liechtenstein is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Switzerland for up to 90 days for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond the period of stay.
-We recommend that your passport be valid for at least six months whenever you travel abroad to avoid unintended travel disruptions.
+Liechtenstein signed the Schengen Agreement.
+This means that U.S. citizens may enter Liechtenstein for up to 90 days for tourist or business purposes without a visa.
+Your passport must be valid for at least three months beyond the period of your stay.
 You need sufficient funds and a return airline ticket.
-For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
+For additional details about travel to and in Schengen countries, please see our Schengen fact sheet.

-There are no HIV/AIDS entry restrictions for visitors or foreign residents of Liechtenstein.
+HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Liechtenstein.

 Safety and Security

 Credible information indicates terrorist groups continue to plot possibley near-term attacks in Europe.
 European governments are taking action to guard against terrorist attacks.
 However, all European countries are potentially vulnerable to attacks from transnational terrorist organizations.

 Liechtenstein remains largely free of terrorist incidents.
 However, like other countries in the Schengen area, Liechtenstein’s open borders with its neighbors allow may permit terrorists to enter and exit the country anonymously.